 Patrick is the author of “Antique Toy Airplanes 1910-1960” which showcases his stunning collection of tinplate model airplane, on which he is one of the world’s leading experts

-An avid collector and documentarian of Dinky Toys since 1962, Jacques is the author of the highly-respected Dinky Encyclopedia on DVD, one of the most comprehensive guides to Dinky Toys ever produced.
+An avid collector and documentarian of Dinky Toys since 1952, Jacques is the author of the most comprehensive Dinky Encyclopedia on DVD.

 Promo Model Cars